Git-Hexagon/Hexagon/docs/hidden/Hexagon Unit Structures and Organizations.md

 # Hexagon Unit Structures and Organizations

-> An index containing most, if not all of the Hexagon, Neo-Hexagon, and the Regime's unit formations, structures, and organizations.
+> An index containing most, if not all of the [[The Hexagon|Hexagon]], Neo-Hexagon, and the Regime's unit formations, structures, and organizations.
 >
 > This page will only contain minor descriptions.
 ---